Gary Schwitzer has specialized in health care journalism since 1973 in his career in radio, television, interactive multimedia and web publishing.

 In 2000, he was the founding Editor-In-Chief of the MayoClinic.com consumer health web site.

 During the 1990’s, Gary produced groundbreaking shared decision-making videos for the Foundation for Informed Medical Decision Making based at Dartmouth College in Hanover, New Hampshire.

 He was a television medical news reporter for 14 years, with positions at CNN in Atlanta, WFAA-TV in Dallas, and WTMJ-TV in Milwaukee.
 He was head of the medical news unit at CNN, leading the efforts of ten staff members in Atlanta and Washington, D.C.
-After leaving the television news business, he has frequently been asked to write or speak on the state of medical journalism.
+After leaving the television news business, he soon began to receive many requests to write or speak on the state of health care/medical journalism.

 He served two terms as a member of the board of directors of the Association of Health Care Journalists for whom he authored the organization’s Statement of Principles.
 For that organization he also wrote a guide on how to report on medical research studies.

-Schwitzer has written about the state of health journalism in JAMA, BMJ, the American Journal of Bioethics, the Journal of Medical Internet Research, PLoS Medicine, Nieman Reports, Quill, Columbia Journalism Review, Poynter.org, The Daily Beast, The American Editor, and MayoClinic.com.
+Schwitzer has written about the state of health journalism in JAMA, JAMA Internal Medicine, the World Health Organization bulletin, Trends in Pharmacological Sciences, BMJ, the American Journal of Bioethics, the Journal of Medical Internet Research, PLoS Medicine, Nieman Reports, Quill, Columbia Journalism Review, Poynter.org, The Daily Beast, The American Editor, and MayoClinic.com.
 In 2009, the Kaiser Family Foundation published and distributed his white paper on “The State of US Health Journalism.”

 The editors of the journal PLoS Medicine wrote: